 Our Vegetarian Sausage Pasta uses spicy Italian Beyond Sausage to provide robust sausage flavor without meat.
 The Beyond Sausage cooks along with onions, peppers, tomatoes and more for a flavorful and healthy Italian dish.
+You can add greens for additional veggies if you like.

 The spicy Italian Beyond Sausage we used, from the Beyond Meat company, does a pretty good job of matching the flavor you would get from the traditional pork product.
 Thus, it was pretty easy to pivot from a recipe like this Ziti with Sausage, Peppers and Onions to today’s Vegetarian Sausage Pasta.